aiegoo/documentation/_wiki/blog/2021-11-09-mychecklist.md

 For now I have two options to choose from;
 -  make the app automatically update the google sheet and to upload all db to google.
--  create a json file that keep track of the app database
+-  create a json file that keeps track of the app database

 see the code and setup details in the links below;